brandur/sorg/content/drafts/rust-web.md

 ```

 Errors not intended to be seen by the user get logged and
-`actix-web` surfaces them as a `500 Internal server error`.
+`actix-web` surfaces them as a `500 Internal server error`
+(although I'll likely add a custom renderer for those too
+at some point).

 `transform_user_error` looks something like this (a
 `render` function is abstracted so that we can reuse this
-generically between an API that renders JSON responses and
+generically between an API that renders JSON responses, and
 a web server that renders HTML):

 ``` rust